 Depending on how my bum leg comes along after the Stent surgery will determine just how far along I'll be able to pursue this effort.
 I'm feeling optimistic and encouraged and maybe even a little bit excited about the possibilities.
 Stay tuned to see how all this plays out.
 Thnx for coming along for the ride.

 UPDATE: The stent surgery went off on schedule and the preliminary indicators are very positive.
-Have not been on the bike just yet, still pretty sore, but plan on doing so soon.
-A total of four stents were inserted; three on the right side where most of the issues were, and one on the left.
-Have taken several walks since then ranging from a little over a mile to over two miles that included several hills and experienced no discomfort...:)
+Still pretty sore, but plan on doing more soon.
+A total of five stents were inserted; four on the right side where most of the issues were, and one on the left.
+Have taken several walks since then ranging from a little over a mile to over two miles that included several hills and experienced no discomfort..Also have made several short bike rides up to 10 miles and the leg(s) felt great! :) Looking forward on getting started training in earnest as soon as the weather allows.

 Friday, February 13, 2026